-This has been Craig Campbell who’s helped me with SEO strategy, Paul Lovell whose helped me with tactical SEO implementation, Max Newton whose helped with sales training and then Valentina Kbedi as my accountability coach and Chris Sowers with my content.
+This has been Craig Campbell who’s helped me with SEO strategy, Paul Lovell who helped me with tactical SEO implementation, Max Newton who helped with sales training and then Valentina Kbedi as my accountability coach and Chris Sowers with my content.

-Notably – I don’t have anyone to talk about my overall journey.
+Notably – I don’t have anyone to talk to about my overall journey.

 Am I being stupid and diluting my focus too much?
-Am I being busy doing a lot of things when I should just focus upon one?
-But I get bored all the time – so maybe this IS the way to maintain a high level of achievement in my day job with Pearl Lemon?
+Am I busy doing a lot of things when I should just focus on one?
+But I get bored all the time – so maybe this IS the way to maintain a high level of achievement in my day job with Pearl Lemon.

 What about the latest crazy idea that I have?